 When a user lands on your website, they wait for professional support.
 Consider including contact center technology to assist you in customer happiness If you provide them with well-thought-out help, it’s the first step to converting random visitors into valuable customers.
 This can do wonders as people will feel they’re important and that you care about them.
 As a result, you can boost customer engagement and push up sales.

 Incorporate some cutting-edge live chat tools into your website or mobile app and follow these unique tactics:

 - Personalize your online interactions.
 Users prefer talking to a real person as chatbots can be annoying.
 Even if you use chatbots, add a human touch to your workflow as this is one of the sales improvement secrets.
-Live chat agents are the face of your brand, so make sure it looks flawless.
+On the other hand, live chat agents are the face of your brand, so make sure it looks flawless.
 Train your staff hard and explain effective communication skills.

 - Be proactive.
 Don’t wait for your prospect to click a button: start chatting before your visitors decide they want to talk.
 Lead the way every time they’re about to abandon their cart or leave a website.
 For that, you can set up a custom proactive chat invitation on any page to encourage customers to start a conversation with your support team.